 Article IX.
-Appeals
+Appeals.

 - §9.1 Any interested party has the right to appeal to the Dean.
 Any matter may be appealed except for findings of fact.
-Notice of appeal must be filed with the Dean no later than three days after the party receives written notification of the sanction(s) to be imposed. - §9.2 There will be no additional testimony permitted at the appeal.
+Notice of appeal must be filed with the Dean no later than three days after the party receives written notification of the sanction(s) to be imposed.
+The failure to file a timely notice of appeal operates as a waiver of the appeals process. - §9.2 There will be no additional testimony permitted at the appeal.
 The Dean shall decide the appeal based solely upon the written documents in the case, the records of the proceedings of the Court (including the electronic sound recording), and such oral arguments of the parties as the Dean deems appropriate. - §9.3 When the Dean has decided an appeal, he shall provide written notice to the parties of his decision.
-Following receipt of such notice (or, as the case may be, the expiration of the time for filing an appeal), the Chief Justice shall promptly publish a summary of any case in which a imposed, sanction is including findings of fact as to the violation(s) of the Code and the sanction(s)s imposed, provided however that the name of the parties involved shall not be revealed.
+Following receipt of such notice (or the expiration of the time for filing an appeal if no appeal was filed), the Chief Justice shall promptly publish a summary of any case in which a sanction is imposed, including findings of fact as to the violation(s) of the Code and the sanction(s) imposed, provided however that the name of the parties involved shall not be revealed.